properlypurple/polymer/README.md

 ##Polymer
-A Child Theme for Hybrid Core's Stargazer
+A Child Theme for Hybrid Core's Stargazer, inspired by colours from Material design by Google.

 ###Credits